erbridge/supernova.pet/README.md

    showing)
 4. Click "Pull origin" if there are any updates

-### Check you're still set up correctly

-Review [the setting up instructions below](#setting-up-from-scratch) to see if you need to make any changes to your setup.

 ### Create a new branch

 Create a new branch in this repository for your changes.